-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): January 5, 2017
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): June 1, 2018

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Alaska District, POA-2016-542
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Alaska District, POA-2018-00196

-C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Alaska Borough: N/A City: Delta Junction Center coordinates of site (lat/long in degree decimal format): Latitude 64.34667° N., Longitude 145.76139° W. Universal Transverse Mercator: USGS Quad Map: Big Delta B-4; Sections 33 and 34; Township(s): 6 and 7 South; Range 10 East Name of nearest waterbody: Shaw Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Tanana River Name of watershed or Hydrologic Unit Code (HUC): 1908030701 ⊠Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. □Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☑Office (Desk) Determination.
-Date: January 5, 2017 ☐ Field Determination.
-Date(s): SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
-There are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329 in the review area.
-[Required] ☐ Waters subject to the ebb and flow of the tide. ☐ Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: The project site consists entirely within uplands.
-B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-There are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] 1.
-Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): □TNWs, including territorial seas □Wetlands adjacent to TNWs Relatively permanent waters.
-2 (RPWs) that flow directly or indirectly into TNWs □Non-RPWs that flow directly or indirectly into TNWs ☐ Wetlands directly abutting RPWs that flow directly or indirectly into TNWs ☐Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs ☐Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs ☐ Impoundments of jurisdictional waters ☐ Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area:
+C. PROJECT LOCATION AND BACKGROUND INFORMATION: Borough: FNSB City: North Pole State: Alaska Center coordinates of site (lat/long in degree decimal format): Lat.
+64.8346 ° N., Long. -147.3525 °W. Universal Transverse Mercator: 06W 483272 7190069 Name of nearest waterbody: Chena River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Chena River Name of watershed or Hydrologic Unit Code (HUC): HU8\19080306\Chena rv ⊠Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. □Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ⊠Office (Desk) Determination.
+Date: 5/31/2018 ☐ Field Determination.
+Date(s):

+SECTION II: SUMMARY OF FINDINGS

+A. RHA SECTION 10 DETERMINATION OF JURISDICTION.

+There are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+[Required]

+- ☐ Waters subject to the ebb and flow of the tide. - ☑ Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: The Chena River is on the list of USACE Navigable waters (1995).

+There are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required]

+1. Waters of the U.S.

+a.
+Indicate presence of waters of U.S. in review area (check all that apply):1 ⊠TNWs, including territorial seas ⊠Wetlands adjacent to TNWs □Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs □Non-RPWs that flow directly or indirectly into TNWs □Wetlands directly abutting RPWs that flow directly or indirectly into TNWs □Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs □Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs □Impoundments of jurisdictional waters □Isolated (interstate or intrastate) waters, including isolated wetlands

+$\label{eq:b.def} \textbf{b.} \qquad \textbf{Identify (estimate) size of waters of the U.S. in the review area:}$

+Non-wetland waters: 0.16 acres.

-$^{^{1}}$ Boxes checked below shall be supported by completing the appropriate sections in Section III below.
+$^{1}$ Boxes checked below shall be supported by completing the appropriate sections in Section III below.

-2 For purposes of this form an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months.
+&lt;sup>2 For purposes of this form an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months.